Polycoria: Pseudopolycoria

 Although less rare than true polycoria, pseudopolycoria is still very uncommon.
 In cases of pseudopolycoria there is a "passive constriction" that differentiates the extra pupil from the true pupil during constriction and dilation.
 The extra pupil in pseudopolycoria is different than the extra pupil in true polycoria because it shows defects that are independent of the sphincter muscles.
 Pseudopolycoria is often associated with Seckel syndrome, posterior polymorphous dystrophy, and juvenile glaucoma.
 Pseudopolycoria consists of splitting of the iris that are not contingent with the sphincter muscles at the root of the iris.

-Symptoms and diagnosis
+Symptoms and signs

 The signs and symptoms shown in a patient diagnosed with polycoria are associated with ocular and adnexal growth abnormalities.
 The iris and the pupil become less effective.
 Signs can be present as a child; however, the patient may be diagnosed later in their life.
 This condition results in abnormal eye development affecting both eyes or just one.